Athersys Inc. [ATHX] – A worthy stock for long-term investors

 Athersys Inc. [NASDAQ:ATHX]: Analyst Rating and Earnings

-Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
-Regarding Athersys Inc. [ATHX], the latest average analyst recommendation we can see is from the quarter closing in 12/30/2019.
+Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
+As it relates to Athersys Inc. [ATHX], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
 On average, stock market experts give ATHX an Buy rating.
-The average 12-month price forecast for this stock is $2.34, with the high estimate being $14.00, the low estimate being $6.00 and the median estimate amounting to $12.00.
-This is compared to its latest closing price of $2.32.
+The average 12-month price forecast for this stock is $2.45, with the high estimate being $14.00, the low estimate being $6.00 and the median estimate amounting to $12.00.
+This is compared to its latest closing price of $2.30.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Athersys Inc. [ATHX] is sitting at 5.00.
 This is compared to 1 month ago, when its average rating was 5.00.